-There were two previous models that possibly serve as partial prototype and inspiration for Smellie's machines: The first, originated in France by M Gregoire at the Hotel Dieu in Paris, was an open work basket-weave (corset and hoop skirt) construction with leather pouches put inside, whale-bone stays to represent organs, and levers in the abdominal cavity.
+There were two previous models that possibly serve as partial prototype and inspiration for Smellie's machines: The first, originated in France by M Gregoire the Hotel Dieu in at Paris, was an open work basket-weave (corset and hoop skirt) construction with leather pouches put inside, whale-bone stays to represent organs, and levers in the abdominal cavity.
 The operation would squeeze handles at the back of the model to give the mechanical sense of the actions of the womb during a contraction.
-In place of the womb a glass the obstetric 'phantoms' the obstetric 'phantoms' 27 carafe was used, although it is said that Gregoire used real foetuses in his birthing lessons.
+In place of the womb a glass carafe was used, although it is said that Gregoire used real foetuses in his birthing lessons.
 (Blackwell, 2001)